+STAGE 1:

-18 May to 14 June 2020 Tasmanian Government's "Roadmap to Recovery" STAGE 1: KEY MILESTONES From the 18th of May: Gatherings increase to 10 people (except visitors to households for any purpose which is capped at 5 people) for indoor and outdoor, including real estate, small religious gatherings and weddings.
-Funerals can extend to 30 people outdoors; Restaurants and cafes in all settings (including restaurants in pubs, clubs, hotels and RSLS) open and seat patrons of up to 10 people at a time.
+18 May to 14 June 2020

+Tasmanian Government's "Roadmap to Recovery" STAGE 1: KEY MILESTONES From the 18th of May: Gatherings increase to 10 people (except visitors to households for any purpose which is capped at 5 people) for indoor and outdoor, including real estate, small religious gatherings and weddings.
+Funerals can extend to 30 people outdoors; Restaurants and cafes in all settings (including restaurants in pubs, clubs, hotels and RSLs) open and seat patrons of up to 10 people at a time.
 Seated table service only with physical distancing; Border controls will remain in place, except Tasmanian residents can quarantine in their principal residence if it is suitable; Community and local government facilities and libraries will be allowed to open for up to 10 people; and Park exercise equipment and playgrounds, pools and boot camps open for up to 10 people.
 From the 25th of May: Kindergarten to Year 6 students return to learning at school; Year 11 and 12 students at extension schools and colleges return to learning at school; and Aged care visits, will move to national restrictions of two visitors, once a day.
 From the 9th of June: High School students from Year 7 to 10 return to school for learning.
 On the 13th of June: Racing will resume subject to a review and risk assessment by Public Health.
-INFRASTRUCTURE & WORKS COMMUNITY & CORPORATE DEVELOPMENT Council Offices at Oatlands and Kempton - The Oatlands Office will open immediately following the installation of protective screen(s) at the front Counter.
-These are expected to be installed by 15° June (at the latest) which will coincide with the commencement of Stage 3 of the Tariamaian Government's 'Roadmap to Recovery'.
-The Kempton Office will open on the same day, Preferred contact, which will be encourage, will still be via by phone and email.
-All high risk, vulnerable and immunocompromised staff working remotely as negotiated.
-Manitating physical distancing and hybgien practices Prequently cleaning touched surfaces Council meeting to be held online until Stage 2 (15° June) Infrastructure 3 Works employees are working a normal manitaning physical distancing and hygiene practices, with limit of 2 people per vehicle All high risk, vulnerable and immunocompromised staff working remotely as negotiated.
-Sanities a valiable in whelches, depair deaming as a part of COVID-19 measures.
-Pulling rounds are open with registral cleaning of Stichen, tollets and crit oroms Pulling rounds, Parks and Reserves maintenance returned to standard service levels - open to max 10 people.
-Pullic Boll area - open to max.
-10 people Waste Transfer Stations - maintain normal operations with the re-introduction of charges as from 1° June 2020 Fleet services at standard capacity Mislands Memorial Community Centre The Centre remains closed but can re-open at any stage pending demonstration that they are in compliance with the minimum safety standards.
-Council has prepared a checilist for this purpose and the intent is to contact each Management body to inform them of this process and work towards opening at the earliest opportunity.
-This facility will be restricted to a maximum of 10 people during this Stage 1 period.
-Council Owned Halls Community Owned Halls will remain closed but can re-open at any stage pending demonstration that they are in compliance with the minimum safety standards.
-Council has prepared a checkli
+INFRASTRUCTURE & WORKS COMMUNITY & CORPORATE DEVELOPMENT Council Offices at Osatands and Kempton - The Osatands Office will open immediately following the installation of protective screen(s) at the front counter.
+These are expected to be installed by 15° June (at the latest which will conside with the commencement of Stage 2 of the Taxamaina Government's 'Roadmap to Recovery'.
+The Kempton Office will open on the same day.
+Preferred contact, which will be encourage, will still be via by phone and email.
+All high risk, unknerable and immuncompromised staff working remotely as negotiated.
+Maintaining physical distancing and hygiene practices Prequently cleaning touched surfaces Council meetings held electronically via Webex Committee meetings to be held online until Stage 2 (15° June) Infrastructure & Work's employees are working as normal maintaining physical distancing and hygiene practices, with limit of 2 people per vehicle All high risk, whereba and immuncompromised staff working remotely as negotiated.
+Sanitiser available in vehicles, depot.
+Regular cleaning of kitchen, tollest and crib rooms Public Tollets are open with regularly cleaning as part of COVID-19 measures.
+Playgrounds, Park's and Reserves maintenance returned to standard service levels - open to max 10 people.
+Public BBQ areas - open to max.
+10 people Waste Transfer Stations - maintain normal operations with the re-introduction of charges as from 1° June 2020 Fleet services at standard capacity Midlands Memorial Community Centre The Centre remains closed but can re-open at any stage pending demonstration that they are in compliance with the minimum safety standards.
+Council has prepared a checklist for this purpose and the intent is to contact each Management body to inform them of this process and work towards opening at the earliest opportunity.
+This facility will be restricted to a maximum of 10 people duming this stage 1 period.
+Council Owned Halls Council Owned Halls Council Owned Halls will be a provided to each of facilities A Cleaning Checklist will also be provided A cle